 Premiere Rush

-Adobe Premiere Rush is a free mobile and desktop video editing app allowing you to shoot, edit, and share high-quality videos from your phone to your computer.
+Adobe Premiere Rush is a mobile and desktop video editing app allowing you to shoot, edit, and share high-quality videos from your phone to your computer.
+The capabilities from this app are included in Adobe Express, which is free for the university community.
+The full app is available with a paid subscription to Creative Cloud.

 Learn more about Adobe Premiere Rush.